DarrenN/nautilus/README.md

 Nautilus
 ========

-Gathers metadata on papers for Papers We Love
+Walks the Papers We Love Repo for links and PDFs and gathers metadata about them into a SQLite3 database file.